sean-rabbitt/jamf-extension-attributes/README.md

 window, PARAMETER 5 for a header on top of your important message, PARAMETER 6 for your message including \n newlines, and PARAMETER 7 for the text shown on the continue button.

+Last Jamf Connect menu bar agent login within range:
+Find out if a user has logged into Jamf Connect successfully within a certain time frame in days

+Sample Use:
+Use as an extension attribute in Jamf Pro.
+If a user hasn't logged in successfully in X days, you can use the EA to create a Smart Computer Group.
+Remediate the issue however you wish, but some suggestions are to:
+* Add the DenyLocal preference set to TRUE for com.jamf.connect.login - forces network login on next login even if FileVault is enabled
+* Use the Jamf Helper Utility as a script to force sign-in with a message explaining why they are being required to log in